HenryRabelo/tcp-stack-demonstration/README.md

 This project was made for a presentation about the TCP / IP Stack during college.

 ### How to Run it
-To run the application, first run the server, then on a different terminal the client applications, in the following manner:
+To run the application, first run the server, then on a different terminal the client application, in the following manner:

 ###### Server Terminal:
 ```sh
 cd Stack
 python3 server.py
 ```

 ###### Client Terminal:
 ```sh
 cd Stack
 python3 client.py
 ```

 If examining the Server application is not necessary, it can also be run on the background, facilitating execution

 ###### Client & Server (single terminal):
 ```sh
 cd Stack
 python3 server.py &
 python3 client.py
 ```

 > ###### Dependencies:
 > This project depends on `python3` and the following python libraries: `socket` `pickle`